 The Case for Adaptive Reuse: How the Link Drives Sustainable Design Strategies in Downtown Denver

 Through the tactical use of design, we transformed a dated, 1960s-era telecom office tower into a creative, modern, mixed-use office building at a fraction of the embodied carbon cost compared to building new.

 The Morphable Office: Envisioning the Future of the Office Through an ESG Lens

 What does the future office building look like?
-Gensler's "Morphable Office" concept creates a compelling environment that draws people back into the office, but also appeals to their desire to address things like equity and climate change.
+Gensler's "Morphable Office" concept creates a compelling environment that draws people back to the office, but also appeals to their desire to address equity and climate change.